 - Learning Technology Education

-All volunteers must have a current Working With Children Check and have completed the Volunteer Induction process.
+All volunteers must have completed the Volunteer Registration process and have a current Working With Children Check number.

 Working With Children Check

 All volunteers need to gain a Working With Children Check (WWCC) Number.
 A WWCC number can be obtained by following the process below:

 - Go to: https://wwccheck.ccyp.nsw.gov.au/Applicants/Application

 - Fill in the Volunteer Working with Children Check (this is free for volunteers).

 - Take the number to your local RMS office.
 You will be given a WWCC number.

 - Original forms of identification will need to be sighted to complete a one hundred point proof of identity check.